Research

 American Political Development (APD) scholars have long sought to escape notions of American exceptionalism in their studies.
 Yet, few procedures have been developed for this task.
 In this article, I present a framework to place the American political trajectory in a comparative perspective.
 This involves both evaluating how the U.S. failed to converge over time with cases with different initial conditions and how it succeeded in diverging from cases with similar initial conditions.
 I examine the APD debate on state-building, highlighting that these efforts have mainly used the first strategy.
 This has led to a focus on an empirical or counterfactual comparison between the U.S. and European states, emphasizing American exceptionalism.
 I propose that the next step for comparative APD research involves positioning the American state in relation to European and Latin American states.
 This approach has positive methodological implications for counterfactual reasoning by introducing a larger set of plausible alternative histories.
 It also has important theoretical implications: evaluating the APD received wisdom with this new reference framework transforms our interpretations of traditional theories of political development.

 Casas, Julieta.
-“Clerks, Directors, and the Pioneering Survey of American Public Servants: A Reassessment of the Early U.S. Bureaucracy” (Data-collection phase)
+“Clerks, Directors, and the Pioneering Survey of American Public Servants: A Reassessment of the Early U.S. Bureaucracy.”
+(Data-collection phase)

 What was the character of the nineteenth-century American bureaucracy?
 Does it match the traditional vision of an army of partisan clerks in American political development?
 Or does it show professionalizing tendencies?
 To answer these questions, I explore a pioneer survey of American public servants.
 In 1868, Senator Jenckes surveyed 446 U.S. government officials supervising 12,819 employees.
 The questionnaire includes various aspects of the background and demographics of bureaucrats, their salaries and motivations, and aspects of their recruitment, retention, and promotion.
 It also includes their opinions on making the civil service more efficient.
 Among the interviewed, 362 bureaucrats and 11,561 subordinates strongly advocated for civil service reform, including implementing competitive examinations.
 The systematization of these original data promises to shed new light on the largely unexplored character of the early U.S. bureaucracy.